-College of Education > Student Resources > Policies & Forms > Program Dispositions
+College of Education > Student Resources > Policies, Forms & Handbooks > Program Dispositions

 The College of Education is committed to ensuring that our students are well prepared for the professions in which they will be working.
 A large part of this preparation involves academic knowledge and skills gained from the fundamental content taught in our courses.
 However, the attitudes and conduct (generally referred to as “dispositions”) that we develop and assess are equally as important to professional success.